fri-datascience/course_pou/docs/03-conditional_probability.md

 **Theoretical**

-- identify whether variables are independent
+- Identify whether variables are independent.
-- calculation of conditional probabilities
+- Calculation of conditional probabilities.
-- understanding of conditional dependence and independence
+- Understanding of conditional dependence and independence.
-- how to apply Bayes' theorem to solve difficult probabilistic questions
+- How to apply Bayes' theorem to solve difficult probabilistic questions.

 **R**

-- simulating conditional probabilities
+- Simulating conditional probabilities.
-- cumsum
+- _cumsum_.
-- apply
+- _apply_.

 <style>
 .fold-btn {